The Best Things to Do in Builth Wells

 Cloaked by a row of houses, Builth Wells Castle is sometimes forgotten and seldom appreciated.
 It may not be as well preserved as other Welsh Castles, but it was still one of Edward I’s key fortresses.
 This alone makes it worth seeing.

-Settling down to a picnic up here, overlooking Builth and the winding River Wye is a lovely way to spend an hour or two.
+Settling down to a picnic up here, overlooking Builth and the winding River Wye, is a lovely way to spend an hour or two.

-3. Llywelyn Monument
+4. Discover The Llywelyn Monument

 Who was Llywelyn, and why does he have a monument?

 Llywelyn ap Gruffudd or “Llywelyn the Last” was Prince of Wales between 1258 and 1282.
-Towards the end of his life Llywelyn was a prime figure in the battle for Welsh independence against Edward I. Edward I was thought to be a formidable adversary and was (supposedly) very tall for his era, which instilled fear in his foes.
+Towards the end of his life, Llywelyn was a prime figure in the battle for Welsh independence against Edward I. Edward I was thought to be a formidable adversary and was (supposedly) very tall for his era, which instilled fear in his foes.

 After a few years of bloody war, everything came to an end at the Battle of Orewin Bridge in what is now Builth Wells.
 Edward’s soldiers lured Llywelyn into a trap, separating him from his forces and killing him.